stepanstipl/kore/doc/alpha-local-quick-start.md

 # Local Quick Start Guide (Alpha )

-In this guide, we'll walk you through how to use the Appvia Kore CLI to set up a sandbox team environment locally.
+In this guide, we'll walk you through how to use the Appvia Kore CLI to set up a sandbox team environment locally and deploy a sample application.

-We'll showcase how Appvia Kore can give you a head start with setting up clusters, team members and environments.
+We'll showcase how Appvia Kore can give you a head start with setting up [clusters](https://www.redhat.com/en/topics/containers/what-is-a-kubernetes-cluster), team members and environments.

 ## Kubernetes

-You'll need a Kubernetes instance to work through this guide.
-We simplify this by helping you set up a project on GKE.
+You'll need a Kubernetes provider to work through this guide.
+We simplify this by helping you set up a project on [GKE](https://cloud.google.com/kubernetes-engine).

 **Please Note**: Created GKE clusters are for demo purposes only.
 They're tied to a local environment and will be orphaned once the local Kore instance is stopped.

 ## Team Access

-Appvia Kore uses an external identity provider, like Auth0, to manage team member identity and authenticate members.
+Appvia Kore uses an external identity provider to manage team member identity and authenticate members.

-To keep things simple, we'll help you get set up on Auth0 to configure team access.
+For this guide, we'll help you to get set up on Auth0 to configure team access.

 ## Getting Started